Board of Trustees

 General Sir Hugh Beach, GBE, KCB, MC

 General Sir Hugh Beach has had a distinguished military career with the British Corps of Royal Engineers which included seeing action in France in 1944 and in Java in 1946.
+He is no longer a formal Trustee, but maintains his role in an advisory, non-voting, capacity.

 During the 1960’s he commanded an engineer regiment and an infantry brigade in Germany.
 He was later Director of the Army Staff Duties at the Ministry of Defence, Commandant of the Army Staff College at Camberley, Deputy Commander-in-Chief of United Kingdom Land Forces and ended his military career as Master General of the Ordnance between 1977 and 1981.